How to Invest in Property: A Blueprint for Achieving Long-Term Success

 In Scotland, you will need to register with the Scottish Landlord Register.
 In Wales, you will need to register with Rent Smart Wales.
 In Northern Ireland, you will need to join the Landlord Registration Scheme.

 If you are planning any kind of property development you may need planning permission.
-Check with your local authority or the Planning Portal, ideally before making an offer.
+Check with your local authority or the Planning Portal, to see what is required in the area ideally before making an offer.

-There are disadvantages of property investment via a limited company though.
+There are also disadvantages of property investment via a limited company though.
 It involves extra administration costs.
-It may also be more difficult and expensive to get a loan or mortgage for your property investment.
+It may also be more difficult and expensive to get a loan or mortgage for your property investment with less favourable mortgage options and fewer lenders.

-It’s very important to take expert legal and tax advice on whether limited company property investing is right for you.
+It’s very important to take expert legal and tax advice on whether limited company property investing is right for you, for both your short term and long term plans.

 Why Diversification Matters